 In any case, MDS-II’s days were numbered and I was scheduled to move to other parts of the company.
 I wanted to make sure MDS-II had the capacity to handle whatever trading volume might arise during the rest of its lifespan.
 At the time, NYSE was averaging about 125k trades/day with a high of 180k.
 MDS-II had a maximum capacity of about 250K trades/day and I thought that insufficient, since the market had become increasingly volatile.
 Everyone laughed at my concerns, certain that we would never exceed 250k trades before the replacement system went live.
 They ridiculed my ‘paranoia’ but did not keep me from expanding the capacity, which is probably a reflection on my reputation within the company.

 I expanded the capacity of MDS-II to 650k trades/day.

-On Black Monday, October 19th, 1987, the market crashed.
+On Black Monday Oct 19, 1987, the market crashed.
 The transaction rate blew every system in the house completely out of the water – except MDS-II.
 All the newer, ‘more powerful’ less-critical systems died.
-The oldest, ‘obsolete’ and only critical system, the ‘dinosaur’ handled the load.
+The oldest, the ‘obsolete’ and only critical system, the ‘dinosaur’ handled the load.